 Epson Runsense SF-810 on charging station

-With some wrist based heart rate monitors it can take 20+ seconds to start displaying your pulse.
-With the Runsense SF-810 it takes (for me) about 5 seconds on average before heart rate data is displayed.
-So not worth worrying about there.
+With some wrist-based heart rate monitors, it can take 20+ seconds to start displaying your pulse.
+With the Runsense SF-810, it takes (for me) about 5 seconds on average before heart rate data is displayed.

 The 4 buttons double up their usage and kicking off a run is very easy.
 You can skip the searching for GPS info if you just want to get started.
 And at the end of the run, a press and hold to save the run.
 All very straight forward.

-At 51 grams (on our office postal scales) in weight it is 10 grams heavier than the Garmin Forerunner 235 (both built in heart rate monitors and GPS watches).
-The profile it seems quite a bit thicker although when side by side there is not too much in it.
+At 51g this watch is 10 grams heavier than the Garmin Forerunner 235 which also has wrist-based heart rate capabilities and GPS tracking.
+The watch face seems quite a bit thicker than the Garmin although when side by side there is not much in it.

-Epson Runsense (black strap) SF-810 Side by side with Garmin Forerunner 235
+Epson Runsense (right) SF-810 side by side with Garmin Forerunner 235 (left)

 Epson Runsense SF-810 profile photo with Garmin Forerunner 235